2020 Forum on Aging presented by Global Meals

 Speakers: Kelly Draggoo, Public Affairs Specialist, Social Security Administration and Mary Leep-Pichert Ohio Senior Health Insurance Information Program (OSHIIP) Certified Trainer, Ohio Department of Insurance

-Cincinnati Public Affairs Specialist Kelly Draggoo will present information about creating a mySocial Security account online.
-What you can do with it, and the benefits of having one.
-She will discuss options for retirement benefits, including spouse and survivor benefits, and topics will include early vs. delayed filing, work limits, and non+ICA pension interaction with Social Security.
-In addition, Kelly will discuss the different disability programs at Social Security Administration and detail the differences between Social Security Disability and Supplemental Security lncome.
-Lastly, information provided on how to file for benefits via telephone, in office and online.
+Cincinnati Public Affairs Specialist Kelly Draggoo will present information about creating a mySocial Security account online, how it works and the benefits of the account.
+She will also discuss options for retirement benefits, including spouse and survivor benefits.
+Topics will include early vs. delayed filing, work limits, and non+ICA pension interaction with Social Security.
+During her second hour, Kelly will discuss the different disability programs at Social Security Administration and detail the differences between Social Security Disability and Supplemental Security lncome.
+Kelly will also demostrate how to file for benefits via telephone, in-office and online.

-- Participants will be understand Medicare enrollment, eligibility criteria, advantage and supplemental plans, Part D coverage and Extra Help, and penalties for late filing.
+- Participants will understand Medicare enrollment, eligibility criteria, advantage and supplemental plans, Part D coverage and Extra Help, and penalties for late filing.

-Tuesday, March 12, 2019 PM Workshop 1—4 (2:00-4:00 PM)
+Tuesday, March 10, 2020 PM Workshop 1—4 (2:00-4:00 PM)